How to Build a Node.js App with Docker

 2. Push the image to the Docker Hub with:

-sudo docker push <dockerhub username>/bmc-nodejs-demo-image
+sudo docker push [dockerhub_username]/bmc-nodejs-demo-image

 The image is now visible on your Docker Hub page and available for use.
-The link to the Docker Hub page appears in the terminal output.

 3. To pull the image to a different machine, use:

-sudo docker pull <dockerhub username>/bmc-nodejs-demo-image
+sudo docker pull [dockerhub_username]/bmc-nodejs-demo-image

 Conclusion

-After going through the steps in this guide, you know how to build a Node.js app with Docker.
+After going through the steps in this guide, you should know how to build a Node.js app with Docker.

-Next, read up on Docker container best practices.
+Next, read about Docker container best practices.